nclarius/pyGrade/README.md

-An assistant for semi-auotmated grading of Python programming assignments.
+An interactive assistant for semi-auotmated grading of Python programming assignments.

 This tool can
   - adminster student submissions